 Students will focus on elements of individual psychology as well as personality theories and disorders, normal and abnormal behavior, learning, emotions and motivation, and human growth and development.
-Grade Placement: 11-12 1⁄2 credit

 Psychology Dual Credit

 College level Psychology taught by an instructor at San Jacinto College will earn up to 3 college hours and high school credit.
 The student must either pass the TSIA before beginning the class or meet the SAT or ACT exemption.